Johnny Foreigner: Grace and the Bigger Picture (2009–2010)

+Johnny Foreigner vs Everything (2011–2012)

 The EP Certain Songs Are Cursed was released on Alcopop! in April 2011 as a limited-edition CD attached to the underside of a frisbee.
-In September 2011, the single (Don't) Show Us Your Fangs / The Hand That Slaps You Back was released digitally with the option of stickers promoting the upcoming album.
+In September 2011, the single "(Don't) Show Us Your Fangs / The Hand That Slaps You Back" was released digitally with the option of stickers promoting the upcoming album.

 Their 17-track third album Johnny Foreigner vs Everything was released on CD/MP3 on 7 November 2011.
 A double vinyl release was released on 16 July 2012, which features three additional songs from the Certain Songs are Cursed EP and two B-sides on the fourth side.

 In late April 2012 as a prelude to the festival season, the band announced the addition of their visual artist Lewes Herriot as second guitarist.

+You Can Do Better (2012–2014)

 On 1 October 2012, the band announced the late October release of a new EP, Names, on Alcopop! in the UK and Chicago-based Swerp Records in the U.S. The EP was released as a digital download, with the Alcopop! version coming with a set of badges, and the Swerp version a T-shirt.
 An accompanying tour of the eastern and midwestern United States was also announced with Canadian dates to follow.

 Johnny Foreigner released their fourth album, You Can Do Better, on 10 March 2014.
 This was followed by a 15-date UK tour, supported by Radstewart.
 The album received a score of 66 on Metacritic, indicating generally favorable reviews.
 The album was praised for its consistency, and the addition of Herriot as an additional guitarist was received well.

 On 21 July 2014, Philadelphia label Lame-O Records announced that it had signed the band for the United States and that a mixtape of re-recorded B-sides and demos, Worse Things Happen at Sea, would be released online the following day.
 Lame-O released You Can Do Better in a vinyl pressing of 500 (100 clear, 400 cherry red) on 19 August 2014.

+Mono No Aware and hiatus (2015–2022)

 The band announced their fifth album on 13 June 2016, titled Mono No Aware.
 It was released on 8 July via Alcopop!
-Records.
+Records and would feature the single "If You Can't Be Honest, Be Awesome".